isomerpages/moe-bpghs/pages/2025 N Level Results Release.md

 <p>This is a significant milestone in your academic journey, and we look
 forward to celebrating your achievements together as a school community.
 Please arrive punctually and in your school attire to maintain the formality of the occasion.
-As it is a core school experience to collect results with your peers, please also understand that students with dyed hair and hairstyles that do not adhere to school guidelines will not be allowed entry.
+While it is a core school experience to collect results with your peers, please also understand that students with dyed hair and hairstyles that do not adhere to school guidelines will not be allowed entry.
 They will collect their results on another day.</p>
 <p>If you are unable to attend the N Level Results release on 18 Dec, you
 can collect your physical result and certification on another day or appoint a proxy to collect your results on your behalf.
 Please inform Ms Jessie